2001: A Space Odyssey (1968)

 HAL: Dave, although you took very thorough precautions in the pod against my hearing you, I could see your lips move.

 Dave Bowman: Alright, HAL.
 I'll go in through the emergency airlock.

 HAL: Without your space helmet, Dave?
 You're going to find that rather difficult.

 Dave Bowman: HAL, I won't argue with you anymore!
 Open the doors!

 HAL: Dave, this conversation can serve no purpose anymore.
 Goodbye.

-HAL: I'm afraid.
+HAL: [His shutdown] I'm afraid.
 I'm afraid, Dave.
 Dave, my mind is going.
 I can feel it.
 I can feel it.
 My mind is going.
 There is no question about it.
 I can feel it.
 I can feel it.
 I can feel it.
 I'm a... fraid.
 Good afternoon, gentlemen.
 I am a HAL 9000 computer.
 I became operational at the H.A.L. plant in Urbana, Illinois on the 12th of January 1992.
 My instructor was Mr. Langley, and he taught me to sing a song.
 If you'd like to hear it I can sing it for you.

 Dave Bowman: Yes, I'd like to hear it, HAL.
 Sing it for me.

 HAL: [sings while slowing down] Daisy, Daisy, give me your answer do.
 I'm half crazy all for the love of you.
 It won't be a stylish marriage, I can't afford a carriage.
 But you'll look sweet upon the seat of a bicycle built for two.